hascode/jqassistant-tutorial/README.md

 mvn clean package jqassistant:scan jqassistant:analyze
 ```

+The result (failing build) can be viewed in the following [Bitbucket Pipelines Build].

 Please feel free to visit my blog at [www.hascode.com] for the full tutorial and further information.

 ----